-Kristi Camomile, assistant clinical director at New Haven Residential Treatment Center, offers a few explanations as to why teen girls are more likely to engage in cutting as a form of self-injury:
+Kristi Camomile, assistant clinical director at New Haven Residential Treatment Center, offered a few explanations as to why teen girls are more likely to engage in cutting as a form of self-injury.

 “Teenage girls mature emotionally sooner than boys.
-Teenage girls are more likely to be diagnosed with mood disorders in their early teens.”
+They’re more likely to be diagnosed with mood disorders in their early teens.”

-This article by Psychology Today references Boyce’s work, and mentions that “behaviorally, orchid children have temperamental traits that indicate high emotional reactivity,” and that “reactivity can be positive or negative.”
+An article by Psychology Today references Boyce’s work and mentions that “Behaviorally, orchid children have temperamental traits that indicate high emotional reactivity,” and that “reactivity can be positive or negative.”

-Cutting or self-injury can be used as a means to gain or feel in control or as a method of experiencing relief from emotional pain, where the physical pain serves as a coping mechanism from psychological distress.
+Cutting or self-injury can be used as a means to gain or feel in control or as a method of experiencing relief from emotional pain, with the physical pain serving as a coping mechanism from psychological distress.

-She advises that the best reaction from those parenting teenage girls is to seek information on an emotional level.
+She advised that the best reaction from those parenting teenage girls is to seek information on an emotional level.

 Ideal responses include: